ssmilton/metaquant/README.md

 - **DuckDB-first storage**: backtests query only DuckDB tables.
 ETL helpers normalize data from SQL Server, Oracle, Postgres, or CSV/Parquet into a shared schema.
 - **Language-agnostic models**: each model ships with a `model.json` manifest describing the entrypoint command.
 Models read JSON from stdin and emit JSON to stdout, so they can be written in any language.
 - **Experiments via config**: YAML files describe universes, time windows, models to run, and evaluation metrics.
+- **Runtime-aware execution**: manifests declare runtime (host or docker) and platform (linux/amd64, windows/amd64, or any) and are scheduled onto compatible nodes.

 ## Repository Layout
 ```